 Based on the target phase profile and the phase library defined in the previous steps, a lens with a cm-scale is defined.
 The .h5 file contains a map with indexes, pointing at a discrete list of possible values for the phase and amplitude of every cell, where each index points to an entry in a list of possible phase and amplitude values.
 Each entry corresponds to a nano-pillar characterized by its radius.

 Note that the phase and amplitude database is computed for each incident angle defined in the RCWA object.
 If you check the RCWA solver parameters in the "Excitation" tab, you should see that in this example we run the RCWA for incident angles within 0-40°.
-It is also important to note that our method is accurate only at the wavelength of design, so we keep the number of frequency point to 1.
+It is also important to note that the range of phi should either be -180° to 180°, or simply set with phi=0° as a single value.

 The database of amplitude and phase values is independent of the scale, but the index map increases with the size of the lens.
 As the file size increases with the number of nano-elements in the design, it is recommended to perform preliminary tests with smaller diameters.
 In the case of oblique incident, the database becomes more extensive as the different incident angles need to be considered, see link to article for more information.
 A single average unit cell value suffices to represent the phase and amplitude response, more details of this process (down-sampling) are explained on step 2 of the article Small-Scale Metalens.